SPICE Up Your Life!

 many cuisines to add color and flavor to dishes.
 Flavors vary from

+country to country.
 Hungary is a major source of high-quality paprika, in

 grades ranging from very sweet with a deep bright red color to rather